Over 100 Years of Service as Your Local Independent Water District

 Citing the growing District’s need for additional water delivery capacity and aging infrastructure, a 1956 $750,000 bond issue was approved by a vote of 516-25 for construction of the District’s 42-inch transmission pipeline.
 The construction of this pipeline was completed in 1958 and remains in service today as one of the District’s primary surface water delivery facilities.

 In 1994 the District changed its name from Citrus Heights Irrigation District to Citrus Heights Water District to better reflect the District’s business.

 In the mid-1990s, the District joined with other area water agencies and representatives from other government, commerce, and environmental interests in crafting the Sacramento Area Water Forum Agreement.
 This noteworthy Agreement, seven years in negotiating, was executed in 2000 and has as its core objectives “Preservation of the fishery, wildlife, recreational, and aesthetic value of the Lower American River and providing a reliable and safe water supply for the region’s economic health and planned development through to the year 2030.”

 Investing In The Future

-The District has grown to over 12 square miles in territory, serving a population of about 67,000 in five communities, including approximately two-thirds of the City of Citrus Heights and portions of Fair Oaks, Orangevale, Carmichael, and Roseville.
+The District has grown to over 12.8 square miles in territory, serving a population of about 70,000 in five communities, including approximately two-thirds of the City of Citrus Heights and portions of Fair Oaks, Orangevale, Carmichael, and Roseville, California.

 To ensure that future investments address the needs and input from the communities we serve, CHWD formed a Customer Advisory Committee (CAC).
-This committee works with CHWD staff and technical consultants to consider options to replace water mains and meters while factoring financial and technical issues.
+This committee works with a technical team to consider options to replace water mains and meters while analyzing key financial and technical issues.